CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-requests.md

 refer you to the new entity.
 POST and PUT requests can also contain **X-location** headers with the URL of the entities that were created.
 For example `X-location: https://api.copernica.com/v1/profile/$profileID` for calls that create or update profiles.

-DELETE requests can also result in a "204 No Content" response in case the data that was meant to be deleted could not be located.
 Successful DELETE requests hold an **X-deleted** header, like `X-deleted: profile $profileID`.

 POST, PUT and DELETE calls that did not result in an error will not contain